echawk/marktex/README.md

 allows embedding arbitrary LaTeX commands  into a markdown document.

-To use LaTeX code, wrap your code in '@l' tags.
+To use LaTeX code, wrap your code in '@r' tags.
 Like so:

 ```
-@l
+@r
 \begin{center}
 Here is my \LaTeX code
 $ and math works \, a^2 + b^2 = c^2 $
 \end{center}
-@l
+@r
 ```

 ~~To use just the math mode of LaTeX, you can wrap your code in '@m' tags instead:~~